bingtimren/typescript-validation-study/README.md

     vehicle: Vehicle
   }]

+## Candidate Criteria

+The candidates must not be experimental, at least not stated as experimental in README.

+Validation is done against plain Javascript objects, not requiring data to be class objects.

 ## Test Method

 I implement validators using each of the tested solutions to validate the above entities.
 Find them in [/solutions](/solutions).